Harry-Chen/thu-learn-lib/README.md

-# thu-learn2018-lib
+# thu-learn-lib

-This is a JavaScript library aimed to provide a program-friendly interface of [learn 2018 of Tsinghua University](https://leran2018.tsinghua.edu.cn).
+This is a JavaScript library aimed to provide a program-friendly interface of [web Learning of Tsinghua University](https://leran.tsinghua.edu.cn).
+Only the newest version (learn2018) is supported.

 This project is licensed under MIT License.